mchl-schrdng/cubeguardian/README.md

 Below is a screenshot of the Cube Guardian in action, showing the output of a typical run:

 <img src="img/output.png" alt="Cube Guardian Results Screenshot" width="600">
-This screenshot demonstrates the output format and the detailed logging provided by Cube Guardian when running tests.
+This screenshot demonstrates the output provided by Cube Guardian when running tests.

 #### License
 This project is licensed under the MIT License, see the [LICENSE](https://github.com/mchl-schrdng/cubeguardian/blob/main/LICENSE.md) file for details.